 Mini Christmas Tree | Flowerland Nursery & Store, Albany

 Wandering around the greenery with a hot chocolate from Highwire is a treat unto itself.
-For my stepson’s teacher, we’ll pick up a small rosemary plant and little pot which he can decorate with paint or ribbons.
+For my stepson’s teacher, we’ll pick up a small rosemary plant and a little pot that he can decorate with paint or ribbons.
 Voila!
 A mini Christmas tree and indoor herb garden all in one.

 Materials: rosemary plant, pot, paint, ribbons